 Do: Think in Terms of Zones

 When I go into any kitchen, I think in terms of function: You should have a prep zone, a cooking zone, a serving zone, and a cleaning zone.
-Your prep space is for your knives, cutting boards, peeler, mandolin, blender—anything that you’re utilizing for raw ingredients.
+Your prep space is for your knives, cutting boards, peeler, mandoline, blender—anything that you’re utilizing for raw ingredients.
 And then your cooking zone is for your pots, pans, and casserole dishes.
 Your serving zone is for all of your plates and glasses.
 The cleaning zone is where you keep kitchen towels, cleaning solutions, and spray bottles.

 Don’t: Hold Onto Things You Don’t Use